POSTED: Monday June 11th 2012

 Notes to Editors:

-With today’s announcement, 195 athletes have officially been selected to Team GB for the London 2012 Olympic Games across 16 sport disciplines
+With today’s announcement, 207 athletes from 18 sport disciplines have so far been selected to compete for Team GB at the London 2012 Olympic Games.

 Team GB will compete in all 26 sports on the Olympic Programme in London 2012.

 Team GB is expected to consist of approximately 550 athletes.

 The diving competition takes place from 29th July to 11th August at the Olympic Park Aquatics Centre.

 The men and women’s synchronised diving events were added to the Olympic Programme in Sydney 2000, adding a new interpretation to the classic event.